lextm/jekyll-theme-chirpy/_posts/2012-3-30-new-inno-setup-installer-script-samples-version-compare-running-processes.md

 There are two approaches if your product is going to be installed on both 32 bit and 64 bit Windows.
 You can write a single installer to support both, or write two installers (one for 32 bit and the other for 64 bit).

-I don’t like to put all stuffs in one installer as that can make the installer too big (for example, you need to pack both Visual C++ runtime x86 and x64).
+I don't like to put all stuffs in one installer as that can make the installer too big (for example, you need to pack both Visual C++ runtime x86 and x64).
 Therefore, I choose the two installers approach for Touch Mouse Mate.

 The following rules are set (avoid possible confusion),